Clinical Practice 1 (GENC5004)

 Further unit of study information

-16 x 1.5h lectures/ tutorials/ reflective practice; 1 day intensive counselling skills and including audio-taped role play; team presentation session.
-SMS-Northern, Kolling Institute, Royal North Shore Hospital, St Leonards
+11 x 1.5h lectures/ tutorials/ reflective practice by faculty/guest lecturers; 1 day intensive with audio-taped role play.
+SMS-Northern, Kolling Institute, Royal North Shore Hospital, St Leonards.

 Audiotaped consultation analysis (30%); team presentation (20%); clinical placement assessment for each placement (2 x 25%)